neuralmagic/deepsparse/examples/google-kubernetes-engine/README.md

 Follow the steps at https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app to deploy the `Dockerfile` in this directory to GKE.

+## Sending a request to GKE

+After following the tutorial, your web server will be exposed just like a normal web server.
+You can interact with it just like you would if you ran the docker image locally (e.g. visit the swagger api with a browser or send requests using curl).

 ## Testing `Dockerfile` Locally

 1. `docker build -t qa .`